Undergraduate field courses

 The course provides comprehensive introductory training in all aspects of geological fieldwork, including rock and mineral identification, structural measurement and interpretation, igneous, sedimentary and metamorphic processes.
 For students on geologically-biased degrees, this is supplemented by an introduction to geological mapping.
 The course takes place in Almeria Province, southeastern Spain, in May.

 This 10 day fieldtrip focuses on the spectacular structural and sedimentary geology of the Spanish Pyrenees.
 We spend the first part of the trip looking at regional-scale thrust faults and basins in Catalonia, which formed during the building of the Pyrenean mountains 40-50 million years ago.
 The second part of the trip looks at the sedimentology and complex deformation history of the area around the town of Ainsa in neighbouring Aragon.
 This trip is designed to show how mountain building, erosion and deposition shape the geology we see around us, and trains students to 'read' the geological history of a region from structural and sedimentological observations.

 Over two weeks students spend time studying the metamorphic, igneous and structural process of the Caledonian mountain belt of Scotland.
 Throughout the trip there is a strong emphasis on developing mapping skills in preparation for their independent mapping project which follows after the trip.
 Students map a variety of rock types and structures and learn to employ the appropriate techniques in different situations.

-This 10 day field trip heads to Cyprus, during one of the more clement times of year.
+This 10 day, geophysics-focussed field trip heads to Cyprus, during one of the more clement times of year.
 Here, we teach a range of near-surface geophysics field techniques (seismics, ground-penetrating radar, and electrical and magnetic methods), plus we conduct a gravity survey across the Troodos Mountains.
 The students also learn how to process, analyse and interpret the data they collect, acquiring a range of skills essential to every geophysicist.

 The 3rd year Sardinia fieldtrip focuses on how volcanism, metamorphism and sediments interact.
 The trip provides students with an introduction to the synthesis of field data to solve research problems in a unique field based research project chosen by the students themselves.